Last Updated on May 17, 2022 by Thalia

 But I didn’t rush into it.

 I took the weekend to start off small, jotting down ideas in my notebook and writing down the things I needed to do.
-Prepping myself for the Monday and a new week.
+Prepping myself for the Monday coming and a new week.

 I didn’t give myself an overly difficult or boring task to start off with either.
 Instead, I nurtured my flow and creativity by writing this blog post, mapping out my newsletter and posting on Instagram.